Kalaiselvi-25/endee/ai-study-assistant/README.md

 # 🧠 AI Study Assistant

-An AI-powered web application that enables users to store notes and retrieve answers using a Retrieval-Augmented Generation (RAG) pipeline.
+An AI-powered application that allows users to store notes, perform semantic search, and generate context-aware answers using a Retrieval-Augmented Generation (RAG) pipeline.

 ---